aftershavetf2/TF2Monitor/README.md

   - TODO: VAC bans etc.

 - TODO: Keep track of people you know are bots, cheaters, racists and so on.

-**NOTE!
-This project is a work in progress and something I do on a hobby basis when I have spare time and energy.**

 # Screenshot